xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD01_LAB_MANUAL.md

 #### Task 1: Create a Web Forms application.

 1. Start Visual Studio 2017 and create a new Web Forms project, **TestWebFormsApplication**, by using the ASP.NET Web Forms Application template.
-2. Run the new Web Forms application in Internet Explorer and examine the **Contact** page.
+2. Run the new Web Forms application in Microsoft Edge and examine the **Contact** page.
 3. Stop debugging by closing Microsoft Edge.

 #### Task 2: Explore the application structure.